 Hearing Aids - Hearing Aid Provider - Hearing Tests in Saint Joseph

 Excessive noise exposure damages the delicate hair cells in the inner ear, not dissimilar to the effect of age on the ear (accelerated “wear and tear”).
-This damage often results in permanent, sensorineural hearing loss and tinnitus (ringing of the ears).
+This damage often results in permanent, sensorineural hearing loss and tinnitus (ringing in the ears).
 Hazardous noise exposures can occur on the job, but also in common recreational activities.
 Hearing loss prevention thus requires diligence and sensitivity to situations where hearing can be put at risk:

 Beware of recreational sources of hazardous noise like firearms, firecrackers, power tools, music concerts, dance clubs, NASCAR, sporting events, motorcycles, motorboats, snowmobiles, powerboats, and “boom cars”.
 See our noise thermometer which shows you the relative risk associated with exposure to various noise environments.

 The risk for hearing loss due to exposure to noise is especially high among factory and heavy industry workers, transportation workers, military personnel, construction workers, miners, farmers, firefighters, police officers, musicians, and entertainment industry professionals.If you have to raise your voice to shout over the noise to be heard by someone within an arm’s length away, that noise could be a serious risk to your hearing.
-Prevent hearing loss by removing yourself from situations where noise is excessive or using ear plugs to protect your ears.
+Prevent hearing loss by removing yourself from situations where noise is excessive or using earplugs to protect your ears.

 How can I protect my own or my child’s hearing from loud noise?
 The key words are education and prevention!
 Dealing with noise and its effects on your hearing is a personal responsibility.
 The obvious first rule is to avoid loud noise whenever possible.
 A good rule of thumb is to remember that if you must shout to be heard, then you should avoid the situation.